-Recently, several studies have used molecular dynamics (MD) simulations to model sticking coefficients of atmospheric relevant systems.
+- 70 Recently, several studies have used molecular dynamics (MD) simulations to model sticking coefficients of atmospheric relevant systems.
 MD simulations track the system's dynamic evolution, directly accounting for dynamical effects such as the explicit temperature, i.e., the thermal motion.
-This is unlike the statistical thermodynamic treatment employed in quantum chemistry, where results are "extrapolated" to the given temperature from the zero Kelvin structure.

-The choice of the potential energy surface (PES) on which the nuclei move determines the character of an MD simulation.
-In classical MD, the PES is parameterized based on classical mechanics terms of intra- and intermolecular interactions.
-These functions are relatively simple, allowing for simulations of large molecular systems, but bonds are usually based on a harmonic potential and therefore cannot model bond breaking.
-By contrast, in Born-Oppenheimer MD (BOMD), the forces (the derivatives of the PES) are obtained directly from electronic-structure calculations by solving the time-independent Schrödinger equation.
-In principle, BOMD can employ any level of theory to compute energies and forces, but this rapidly becomes prohibitively expensive for large systems.
-Semi-empirical methods strike a practical compromise by replacing the most computationally intensive components with parametrized, empirical expressions.
-While these methods introduce approximations, they remain rooted in an electronic-structure framework and thus retain the ability to simulate bond breaking and formation.

-Yang et al. (2018) used a force field molecular dynamics setup to study collisions of Au/Mg atoms and clusters and quantify the collision coefficient.
-Halonen et al. (2019) used a similar setup to study the collision between two SA molecules, finding a collision coefficient 2.2 times larger than that predicted by kinetic gas theory.
-Yang et al. (2023) investigated collisions of SA and DMA molecules with bisulfate-dimethylammonium clusters containing up to 16 dimers using similar force field methods.
+This is unlike the statistical thermodynamic treatment employed in quantum chemistry, where results are "extrapolated" to the given temperature from the zero Kelvin structure. - Halonen et al. (2019) used force field molecular dynamics to study collisions between two SA molecules, finding a collision coefficient 2.2 times larger than that predicted by kinetic gas theory.
+Yang et al. (2023) investigated collisions of SA and DMA 75 molecules with bisulfate-dimethylammonium clusters containing up to 16 dimers using similar force field methods.
 They observed that the enhancement over kinetic gas theory decreases with increasing cluster size.
-Other force field MD studies have explored the formation of small atmospheric clusters of SA with W or bases (Anderson et al., 2008; Loukonen et al., 2014b) or with ions (Neefjes et al., 2022; Halonen et al., 2023).

-However, classical force field methods cannot model bond breaking and, therefore, cannot account for chemical reactions, such as proton transfers, which are critical for stabilizing atmospheric acid-base clusters.
+Other force field MD studies have explored the formation of small atmospheric clusters of SA with W or bases (Anderson et al., 2008; Loukonen et al., 2014b) or with ions (Neefjes et al., 2022; Halonen et al., 2023). - However, classical force field methods cannot model bond breaking and, therefore, cannot account for chemical reactions, 80 such as proton transfers, which are critical for stabilizing atmospheric acid-base clusters.
 When acid-base clusters are used as collision partners, as in Yang et al. (2023), the fixed bonds of the monomers fail to accurately represent the interactions within the cluster.
-Additionally, chemical reactions, such as proton transfers, cannot occur after collisions, meaning the stability and sticking efficiency of the cluster after a collision cannot be accurately assessed.

-Loukonen et al. (2014a) used DFT-based MD simulations to investigate collisions of the SA-DMA and SA-DMA-W systems, finding a sticking coefficient of unity due to proton transfer reactions.
-However, their study was limited to head-on collisions between molecules and dimers, as DFT-based MD simulations are computationally expensive.
+Additionally, chemical reactions, such as proton transfers, cannot occur after collisions, meaning the stability and sticking efficiency of the cluster after a collision cannot be accurately assessed. - 85 Loukonen et al. (2014a) used DFT-based MD simulations to investigate collisions of the SA-DMA and SA-DMA-W systems, finding a sticking coefficient of unity due to proton transfer reactions.
+However, their study was limited to headon collisions between molecules and dimers, as DFT-based MD simulations are computationally expensive.

 Cluster distribution dynamic simulations have generally been limited to relatively small clusters (e.g., 8-10 molecules) due to the increasing computational cost of binding free energy calculations for increasing cluster sizes.
 Recently, however, much larger atmospheric-relevant systems, referred to as "Freshly Nucleated Particles" (FNPs), have been studied.
-Engsvang and Elm (2022); Engsvang et al. (2023a) studied (SA) $n$ (AM) $n$ clusters, with n up to 30, while Wu et al. (2023, 2024) studied (SA) $n$ (base) $n$ clusters, with n up to 15 and the bases AM, MA, DMA or TMA.
-Wu et al. (2024) determined the cluster-to-particle transition point, where clusters begin to exhibit bulk particle-like properties, as occurring at cluster sizes of 8-10 acid-base pairs.
-These (SA) ${10}$ (base) ${10}$ systems, with geometrical diameters reaching up to 1.8 nm, serve as ideal test systems for investigating the growth of FNPs by collisions with monomers.
+Engsvang and 90 Elm (2022); Engsvang et al. (2023a) studied $(SA)n(AM)n$ clusters, with n up to 30, while Wu et al. (2023, 2024) studied $(SA)n$ (base)n clusters, with n up to 15 and the bases AM, MA, DMA or TMA.
+Wu et al. (2024) determined the clusterto-particle transition point, where clusters begin to exhibit bulk particle-like properties, as occurring at cluster sizes of 8-10 acid-base pairs.
+These (SA)10(base)10 systems, with geometrical diameters reaching up to 1.8 nm, serve as ideal test systems for investigating the growth of FNPs by collisions with monomers.